t-kalinowski/listarrays/README.md

 purrrays
 ========

-Purrrays is designed to make working with R arrays easier, particularly arrays with more than two dimensions arrays.
+Purrrays is designed to make working with R arrays easier, particularly arrays with more than two dimensions.
 Purrrays has no dependancies, but it is inspired by and designed to work well with the packages purrr, magrittr, and zeallot.

 Installation
 ------------